regimazone/orgmastra/examples/basics/scorers/completeness/README.md

 ## Overview

-The Completeness metric evaluates how thoroughly responses cover key elements from the input.
-It evaluates:
+The Completeness Scorer evaluates how thoroughly responses cover key elements from the input.
+It uses NLP analysis to extract and compare elements, evaluating:

-- Coverage of important elements (nouns, verbs, entities)
+- Coverage of important elements (nouns, verbs, topics, terms)
-- Presence of required information
+- Presence of required information from the input
 - Missing or incomplete elements
-- Element count and distribution
+- Element count and distribution analysis

+The scorer uses the `compromise` NLP library to extract meaningful elements and calculates coverage percentage based on how many input elements are present in the output.

 ## Example Structure

 The example includes three scenarios:

-1. High Completeness: Testing primary colors enumeration
-2. Mixed Completeness: Testing partial color listing
-3. Low Completeness: Testing seasons enumeration
+1. **Complete Coverage**: Testing when output perfectly matches input elements (primary colors)
+2. **Partial Coverage**: Testing when output covers some but not all input elements
+3. **Minimal Coverage**: Testing when output covers very few input elements (seasons)

 Each scenario demonstrates:

-- Setting up the metric with input elements
+- Setting up the scorer (no configuration needed)
-- Generating responses to evaluate
-- Measuring element coverage
+- Providing input/output pairs for evaluation
+- Running the completeness analysis
-- Interpreting the results with detailed reasoning
+- Interpreting the results with missing elements and element counts

 ## Expected Output

 The example will output:

-- The context and query for each scenario
+- The input and output text for each scenario
-- The generated response
-- The metric score (0-1)
+- The scorer result with:
-- Analysis of missing elements and element counts
+  - Score (0-1, where 1 indicates complete coverage)
+  - Extract step results showing:
+    - Missing elements from the input
+    - Element counts (input vs output)

 ## Key Components

+- `createCompletenessScorer`: Function that creates the completeness scorer instance
+- No configuration required - the scorer uses built-in NLP analysis
-- `CompletenessMetric`: The main metric class for evaluating completeness
+- `scorer.run()`: Method to evaluate input/output pairs for completeness
-- `Agent`: A basic Mastra agent for generating responses
-- Element analysis:
-  - Input elements extracted
-  - Output elements matched
+  - Takes `{ input, output }` where:
+    - `input`: Array of chat messages (e.g., `[{ role: 'user', content: 'text' }]`)
+    - `output`: Response object (e.g., `{ role: 'assistant', text: 'response' }`)
+  - Returns results with:
+    - `score`: Numerical score (0-1)
-  - Missing elements identified
+    - `extractStepResult`: Detailed analysis including missing elements and counts
-  - Element count comparison